Lumin33r/aico-delta-assessment-ii-public/README.md

 **1. Terraform Configuration (20%)**
    - Set up and utilize a remote backend with DynamoDB & S3
    - Write a terraform configuration to create at least one EC2 instance
-   - Write terraform configurations for other resources necessary for allowing public access to the application (Security Groups, VPC components, etc.)
+   - Write necessary terraform configurations for allowing public access (Security Groups, VPC components, etc.)
    - Include appropriate outputs and validation

 **2. AWS AI Services Integration (25%)**

-   - Integrate at least two of the following AWS AI services into your application:
+   - Integrate any of the following AWS AI services into your application:
-      - Amazon Lex: Chatbot interface for user interactions
+      - Amazon Lex with intents & fallback intent: Chatbot interface for user interactions
-      - Amazon Polly: Text-to-speech for audio responses
+      - Amazon Polly & Amazon Transcribe: Text-to-speech and speech-to-text
-      - Amazon Comprehend: Sentiment analysis or entity recognition on user input
-      - Amazon Rekognition: Image analysis (labels, faces, text detection)
+      - Amazon Comprehend & Rekognition: Sentiment & Image analysis
-   - Integrate at least two AWS Lambda functions for serverless processing, API integration, or event-driven workflows
-   - Configure proper IAM roles and permissions for AI services and Lambda functions
+   - Configure proper IAM roles and permissions for AI services

 **3. Database Configuration (15%)**